M53 bus crash student was warm-hearted and wonderful, family says

 They also described her as a "devoted sister and loyal friend".

-Simeon Clarke, head teacher at West Kirby Grammar, described Jessica as "unassuming, polite and conscientious".
+Simeon Clarke, her head teacher at West Kirby Grammar, described Jessica as "unassuming, polite and conscientious".

 He said she was a "keen sportswoman" who had represented Wales in rock-climbing competitions.